VikasVMani/pli/pli.md

         RETURN count;
     END countVowels;

-instruction:  Declare a file with indexed access mode
+instruction:  Declare a file with indexed access mode in PL/1.

 input: